BE/CS/CNS/Bi 191ab: Biomolecular Computation

 general CS formalism for biochemistry.]

-- Feb 3: engineering synthetic gene regulatory networks, bistable memories and oscillators.
+- Feb 4: engineering synthetic gene regulatory networks (part 2), iterative sequential circuits, bistable memories, latches, and oscillators.

 [optional refs on a